Jihad over Centuries: Construction of Historical States

 \section{Construction of Historical States}

-\href{https://www.culturesofwestafrica.com/}{Cultures of West Africa} creates the maps that show spatial locations of historical states before colonization as well as modern countries after independence by using multiple sources of references.
+\href{https://www.culturesofwestafrica.com/maps/}{Cultures of West Africa} provides maps that show spatial locations of historical states before colonization as well as modern countries after independence by using multiple sources of references.
 They provide maps about state landscapes from 0 AD to 1980 AD.
-We digitized maps for historical states from 1330 AD to 1914 AD just after colonization conquest, using Arc GIS.
-Figure \ref{map_historical states} and Figure \ref{map_historical states_contd} shows our digitized maps.
+We digitized maps for historical states from 1330 AD to 1914 AD just after colonial conquest, using Arc GIS.
+Figure \ref{map_historical states} shows our digitized maps.

-To identify which states consist of Muslims predominantly, we rely on \citetApp{Kasule1998} (p.58) and \citetApp{RNF2004} (p.74-75) that show the extent of Islam circa 1800 AD and locations of states.
-However, Mossi state and Kong state extended out of Islamic extent.
+To identify which states consisted predominantly of Muslims, we rely on \citetApp{Kasule1998} (p.58) and \citetApp{RNF2004} (p.74-75) that show the extent of Islam circa 1800 AD and locations of states.
+However, the Mossi and Kong states extended out of Islamic extent.
 Hence, we rely on additional resources to judge if they were Islamic states.
-According to \citetApp{Azarya1980} (p.425), since Kong state was ruled by Muslim, we judge it as the Islamic state.
+According to \citetApp{Azarya1980} (p.425), since the Kong state was ruled by Muslim, we judge it as the Islamic state.
 On the other hand, according to \citetApp{Skinner1958} (p.
-1102), since Mossi state was pagan until European conquests, it was not the Islamic state.
+1102), since the Mossi state was pagan until European conquests, it was not the Islamic state.